LuisRodriguez95/ChatSystem/README.md

 - `SendMultipleUser` test on the AlertOtherUsers Class
   * `Description` : We instantiate the Alerter class and the Checker class and we send multiple `User` messages on a different `Thread`.
   * `Result` : Succes

+- `SendMultipleMessages` test on the Communication Class
+  * `Description` : We instantiate the TCPServer and Contact Socket in order to simulate the sending of 200 `Messages` and try to retrieve them on the other side.
+  * `Result` : Succes

+- `ListeConversation` test on the ListeConversation Class
+  * `Description` : We instantiate a conversations List and perform several method call on it.
+  * `Result` : Succes

 ## Authors